WR-PN-002

 Structure accumulating through repetition, variation, and local interaction.

-What emerges sits between image and language: a field that feels encoded, but remains open.
+What emerges sits somewhere between image and language: a field that feels encoded, but remains open.
 Order is distributed, formed through repetition and deviation rather than imposed hierarchy.